exercism/csharp/exercises/concept/overflow/.meta/design.md

 ## Concepts

-- `overflows`: explain integral number overflows; explain floating-point number overflows; know how to use `checked` and `unchecked` to deal with overflows.
+- `overflow`: explain integral number overflows; explain floating-point number overflows; know how to use `checked` and `unchecked` to deal with overflows.

 ## Prerequisites